MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 # Add the rich text editor control to a model-driven app

-The rich text editor control is a lightweight, HTML-based editor built on the popular CKEditor plug-in framework.
-It lets you create, paste, and edit formatted text in text columns in your model-driven apps.
+The rich text editor control is a lightweight, HTML-based editor that's built on the popular CKEditor.
+It lets you create, paste, and edit formatted text in your model-driven apps.
+To format text in the editor, you can [use the editor toolbar](#the-rich-text-editor-toolbar), insert HTML tags, or paste formatted text from other applications, like a web browser or Word.

-To format the text, you can use the editor toolbar or HTML tags.
-You can also paste formatted text from other applications, like a web browser or Word.
-You can customize its appearance, features, and behavior.
+You can customize the editor's appearance, features, and behavior.
 The control's default configuration is shown in the following screenshot.

 :::image type="content" source="./media/rich-text-control.png" alt-text="Screenshot of the default rich text editor in a model-driven app.":::